metasfresh/metasfresh-documentation/_webui_collection/EN/Incoming_payments_manual_allocation.md

 ---

 ## Overview
-If a customer makes one single payment to settle multiple invoices, you have to *manually allocate* the received amount to the respective invoices.
+If a customer makes a single payment to settle multiple invoices, you have to *manually allocate* the received amount to the respective invoices.
+To do so, take the following steps:

 ## Requirements
 - Make sure to have several unpaid [invoices](Invoice_SalesOrder).